tds455/Capstone-Trivia/README.md

 I wanted to make use of public APIs and create a website that took the data from multiple APIs, parsed and formatted it then presented to the user.
 I decided the best way to do this was to make a quiz or trivia website. <br>

-I wanted the website to use a combination of Django views to serve important features (account creation, static pages) while having the actual Trivia app/game be completely responsive, contained within a single .html file. <br>
+I wanted the website to use a combination of Django views to serve important features (account creation, static pages) while having the actual Trivia app/game be completely reactive, contained within a single .html file. <br>
-While accessing /triviagame, no page reloads will be attempted or required, users can access the full functionality and loop through the quiz multiple times while all the data is display and controlled from trivia.js
+While accessing /triviagame, no page reloads will be attempted or required, users can access the full functionality and loop through the quiz multiple times while all the data is displayed and controlled from trivia.js

 #### Caching and models